LeapMind/bluegrass/README.md

 certificateArn is "arn:aws:iot:ap-northeast-1:123456789012:cert/xxxxxx...xxxxxx"
 ```
 Please save your `certificateArn`, this will be used when creating Greengrass components in your AWS account.

+In this sample, you need to run this command twice to create certicicates for each DE10-Nano device.

 #### Create Greengrass components for DE10-Nano
 Run commands below, where `MODEL_S3_URI` will be set as a form of `s3://sagemaker-ap-northeast-1-123456789012/blueoil-sagemaker-2020-XX-XX-XX-XX-XX-XXZ/output/converted/output.tar.gz`.